Updated: May 30

 Engage in Foreplay

 The importance of foreplay is often undermined by men.
 But it is highly recommended to try and master this art.
 This not only helps in satisfying her physically but also helps you both to bond better.
-During the foreplay, both the partners get a better understanding of each other's bodies.
+During the foreplay, both partners get a better understanding of each other's bodies.
 If you are taking medication for ED, foreplay can help you to get a better erection.

 Mutual masturbation is one of the many ways to orgasm.
 This can be a little different from foreplay.
-In this, both the partners simultaneously explore the erogenous zones of each other.
+In this, both partners simultaneously explore the erogenous zones of each other.
 This is highly satisfying and gives a better orgasm than foreplay.